-Sergio Marcucci has completed his DHSc at the A T Still University, College of Graduate Health Studies, Mesa, USA.
-He received his MSc from A T Still University of Kirksville USA, and his DO from Sutherland College of Osteopathic Medicine, Belgium.
-He is practicing osteopathic medicine for 18 years.
+Dr. Sergio Marcucci has completed his DHS with concentration in Global Health at the A. T. Still University, College of Graduate Health Studies, Mesa, USA.
+He received his MSc from A. T. Still University of Kirksville USA, and his D.O. from Sutherland College of Osteopathic Medicine, Belgium.
+He is practicing osteopathic medicine for 19 years.
 He had 20 oral presentations and one poster presentation.
-He has published 10 papers in reputed journals and has been serving as reviewer board member of seven repute journals.